‘Maxim’ Model Bri Teresi Posts An Extremely Racy Pic On Instagram And Fans Are Calling Her A Booty Queen

 The model also shared a sultry video on Saturday evening where she could be seen wearing a barely-there black bikini while soaking up the sun and striking some very sultry poses to titillate her fans.
 Within six hours of going live, the video has garnered about 60,000 views, 6,220 likes and over a hundred comments.

-According to an an article by Maxim, Bri was born in Silicon Valley and started her modeling career in 2015.
+According to an article by Maxim, Bri was born in Silicon Valley and started her modeling career in 2015.
 Regarding her experience with the world of fashion, she said the following.

 “I’ve always loved being in front of the camera and entertaining people.
 Modeling has allowed me to create art with my body and express myself creatively.
 I love being able to make people feel a certain way through art.”